Early Electronic Television

 (click on picture for high resolution image)

 The TT-5 was RCA's least expensive set in 1939.
 It is a vision-only set, requiring an external radio to receive the sound.
 It has a 5 channel tuner and a 5 inch screen.
 The cabinet and chassis are in excellent condition.
-Here are technical information, Rider technical information and information on TV sound for this set.

 We have learned something of the history of this set.
 It was purchased by an engineer in Princeton, New Jersey.
 In 1968 he "restored" it for the 1968 25th anniversary of the Sarnoff Research Labs.
 Unfortunately, his restoration involved substantial modification of the original circuits After his death, the set was sold to a collector.